-- To stop people relying on the State pension.
-Saving into a pension will help you boost this income.
+- To stop people relying on the State Pension.
+Saving into a pension will help you boost your income.

-No. You can opt out as soon as you have been enrolled, but not before.
+No. You can stop your contributions as soon as you have been enrolled, but not before.

-Vodafone enrols all new employees into the Defined Contribution Plan after three months of starting employment.
+Vodafone enrols all new employees into the Plan within three months of starting work.
 You will receive an email from MyChoices shortly after you join Vodafone or every three years from April 2016.

 Remember, if you opt out you'll be missing out on:

-- an income from the Plan when you retire
+- an income from the Plan when you retire; and